Roasted Cabbage Wedges

 Woman removing a tray of Roasted Cabbage Wedges from the oven.

 1. Garnish: Finally, a squeeze of fresh lemon juice to finish them off.
-These make an amazing side for all kinds of main courses, but the truth is that I ate this whole wedged head of cabbage in two sittings.
-With no main dish in sight.
+These make an amazing side for all kinds of main courses, but the truth is that I ate this whole wedged head of cabbage in two sittings with no main dish in sight.
 I have eaten more embarrassing things in two sittings.

 Drizzling lemon juice over roasted cabbage and serving on blue plate.

-What to Serve With Charred Cabbage Wedges
+What to Serve With Baked Cabbage Wedges

 Roasted Cabbage Wedge on a plate with meat and greens.